 Or perhaps you're looking for tires that offer the best fuel efficiency?
 These tires have a tread with lower rolling resistance which provides substantially improved fuel mileage.

 If you drive on unpaved roads or enjoy some off-roading, tire versatility is essential.
 An all-terrain tire may be enough.
 Or you may consider the added sidewall protection of an off-road tire.
 Many specialty truck tires, such as mud tires, offer added traction for various terrains.

 Finally, be aware that different tire types handle differently.
 Give yourself time to adjust when driving, accelerating, and braking with new tires.

-Winter tire tread patterns are designed to be effective on snow and slush.
-They offer improved handling and shorter braking distances on snow and ice.
+Winter tires have a tread pattern designed to be effective on snow and slush and are able to withstand freezing temperatures.
+Most importantly, they offer improved handling and shorter braking distances on snow and ice.

 Your car comes with preinstalled tires.
 These are the original equipment (OE) tires chosen by the vehicle manufacturer, which meet their exact requirements having undergone a series of rigorous tests.
 OE tires can be new designs, tweaks to an existing tire, or a preferred choice of stock tire.
 For many drivers, picking OE tires for their vehicle is a simple, fuss-free option.